tehrengruber/gtc/docs/gt_frontend/language_reference.rst

 **Computations**

-The stencils body is composed of one or more computations specifying the iteration domain, a vertical iteration policy and a set of statements to be executed on each of the specified locations.
-The iteration domain is of 2-dimensional nature with one unstructured dimension representing the geometrically 2-dimensional horizontal plane and one structured dimension, the `K`-dimension, representing the layers in the vertical spatial dimension.
-The horizontal iteration policy is always parallel.
+The stencils body is composed of one or more computations specifying the iteration domain.
+The iteration domain is split into horizontal and vertical iteration domains.
+The vertical iteration domain, which is 1D, can have different policies: FORWARD, BACKWARD and PARALLEL, indicating the order constraints of the iteration.
+The horizontal iteration domain is of 2-dimensional nature with one unstructured dimension representing the geometrically 2-dimensional horizontal plane.
+There is only one horizontal iteration policy and it is always PARALLEL, so it is not specified.
 Statements are executed as specified in the `GTScript parallel model`_

 .. _GTScript Parallel Model: https://github.com/GridTools/concepts/wiki/GTScript-Parallel-model